 At NNI we offer comprehensive care across a range of services.
-Services include diagnostic interviews, psychotherapy (counseling), and psychological and neuropsychological assessment.
+Services include diagnostic interviews, psychotherapy (counseling), biofeedback, and psychological and neuropsychological assessment.
 Our providers see clients from age 2 through the life span.
 Our goal is to serve and support individuals and families through whatever difficulties they face at different life stages.

 Neuropsychology is a specialty profession that focuses on the study of brain-behavior relationships.
 A clinical neuropsychologist is a licensed psychologist who has specialized, with extensive additional training, in the field of neuropsychology with expertise in how different abilities, learning, and behaviors are related to brain functioning.
 Appropriate training for a neuropsychologist includes a doctorate in psychology and a two-year post-doctoral fellowship in neuropsychology.
 Division 40 Clinical Neuropsychology of the American Psychological Association guidelines require background in neuroanatomy, cognitive psychology, brain functioning, brain injury or disease processes, and neuropsychological testing.